-Batten Disease Family Support Officer
+Batten Disease Family Support

 Our vision is that every family with a child affected by Batten Disease is supported on their journey with Batten Disease.
-The Family Support Officer will provide this support by offering the UK's only Batten Disease helpline, specialist training days as well as bringing affected families together.
+The Family Support Project will provide this support by offering the UK's only Batten Disease helpline, specialist training days as well as bringing affected families together.

-Batten Disease Family Association
+Charity information: Batten Disease Family Association

 Batten Disease is a rare disease with no therapies and no cure.
 The families of children affected by Batten Disease live throughout the UK sharing the same trauma of diagnosis, the fight for information, the battles to get equipment, funding, school placements and care, whilst having the need to maintain a normal family life.
 This sense of isolation is keenly felt as other affected families may live miles away and local Batten Disease knowledge may be very limited.